Locate a grave MUSEUM OF THE FALLEN

 Vanished Worldsalso Assimilation

-The largest contiguous empire that has ever existed.
+The largest contiguous empire that has ever existed, built by Genghis Khan from 1206.
 It grew faster than it could be governed, and that is what killed it.

 1206 CE died 1368 CE · 162 years